TransUnion Completes Acquisition of Verisk Financial Services

 Network market shares and interchange tracking.

-How credit/debit cards market shares have been changing.
+How credit and debit cards market shares have been changing.

 TABLE OF CONTENTS